 Since launching last year, 35cl Cocktail Co. has already released four collections of its bottled cocktails.
-Its team isn’t new to a remote work setup since they’ve been concocting cocktails at home, but doing business during a crisis?
-How exactly did they handle it?
+Its team isn’t new to a remote work setup since they’ve been concocting cocktails at home.
+But How exactly did they handle doing business during a pandemic?

 Here, we sat down with beverage director Niko Tiutan for an overview of their business strategies and plans for 2021.

 How much has your operations changed since the pandemic started?

 Before the pandemic, we could go to places like the supermarket to scout for ingredients or make last-minute purchases.
 Now, we have to plan our purchases and find the majority of our supplies online.
 Some of our suppliers, particularly those outside Metro Manila, have also had difficulties meeting our requirements due to the lockdown.

 Our work arrangements also had to change as we shifted from meeting daily to a few times a week instead.
 Even if we’re a small team, it took time to adjust how we operated and how we interacted with people, with health and safety in mind.